blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

 Well, that got longer than expected.
 Kudos to you if you've stuck with me to this point!

-In case it wasn't clear above: I am a huge fan of the approach of using SQLite on-device in a React Native app, especially when combined with TypeScript.
+In case it wasn't clear above: I am a huge fan of the approach of using SQLite on-device in a React Native app, and it's truly an enjoyable development experience when combined with TypeScript.
 I hope the detail in this article has been helpful for you - please do reach out if anything is unclear or if I can provide any further detail.
 While my code above is simply a demo, I took the exact approach with it that I used in my side project app which is currently live in the App Store.

-But Bruce, is this not an "offline only" app, as opposed to offline first?
+_But Bruce, is this not an "offline only" app, as opposed to offline first_?
 Indeed it is.
 Stay tuned for the next article where I will go into detail on how you can use the Dropbox API to sync your app's database file between devices, giving you some of the benefits of having a server (backup and sync, namely), with very few of the headaches!